ElBatanony/soar_quest/README.md

 The best way to contribute is to [suggest additions](https://github.com/ElBatanony/soar_quest/issues/new) to the package and using it in your projects.
 Consider leaving a star on GitHub 😉.

+## Acknowledgements

+The logo was generated using the [Stable Diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion) AI image generation tool.